CENsBonn/fMRI/analysis-decoding.md

 ROC curve for MVPA decoding showing the trade-off between true positive rate (sensitivity) and false positive rate (1-specificity).
 The AUC of 0.785 indicates good discriminative ability, substantially above the 0.5 chance level (diagonal dashed line).
 This demonstrates that the classifier can reliably distinguish between listening and rest states from brain activity patterns.
 ```

+The AUC of 0.785 indicates good discriminative performance, substantially above
+the 0.5 chance level.
+This means the classifier can distinguish between
+listening and rest states with high reliability, with the ROC curve in
+{numref}`decoding-roc-curve`
+showing strong separation from the diagonal chance line.